IntersectMBO/cardano-api/RELEASING.md

     >:bulb: **Tip**
     >
     >CHaP CI build can fail due to various reasons, like invalid haddock syntax.
-    >Merging the release PR later allows easier adjusting of the tag to include the fix for the potential issues.
+    >Merging the release PR after CHaP PR allows easier adjusting of the tag to include the fix for the potential CHaP build issues.
 1. If the release pipeline (if any, see e.g. [here for CLI](https://github.com/IntersectMBO/cardano-cli/actions/workflows/release-upload.yaml)) fails during the _Get specific check run status_ step of the _Wait for Hydra check-runs_ pipeline, this means Hydra did not run on the tagged commit.
 This can happen if the tagged commit is not the remote `HEAD` when you create the PR,